 Captain Percy’s eyes wandered back and forth from the clock to their depth, to the battery-remaining, to the depth-under-keel gauge.
 Their depth and battery were squeezing hard up against the time they had remaining.
 She stared at the depth-under-keel needle and summoned all the superstitious powers of the universe to move the needle up off the “Bottomless” pin.

 For a moment she thought she saw the needle writhe, like the flash of a small bait fish seen catching the sun in a shallow pool of water.
-But with more sharply focused eyes, the needle remained sitting comfortably on the “Bottomless” pin.
+But under more sharply focused eyes, the needle remained sitting comfortably on the “Bottomless” pin.

 She stood and took a rag from a hook and reached over Gregory to wipe the condensing droplets of water off the glass of the gauge, then circled around the aging pitted chrome casing for good measure.
 She could feel the little spots of rust and degrading metal catching against the fibers of the rag.
 She tapped the glass with her finger.